psolymos/psolymos.github.io/_posts/2018-02-09-phylogeny-and-species-traits-predict-bird-detectability.md

 and as a result AIC/BIC will work out of the box.
-The vignette also describes a few techniques which are pretty nice to have in a multivariate setting (i.e. profile likelihood, parametric bootstrap) to support avanced hypothesis testing and model selection.
+The vignette also describes a few techniques which are pretty nice to have in a multivariate setting (i.e. profile likelihood, parametric bootstrap) to support advanced hypothesis testing and model selection.

 We used leave one out cross-validation to see how well we could predict the values based on data from the other species, traits and phylogeny.